-The Value of Public Parks – Learn about the environmental, social and economic value of public parks and where were the first public parks.
+The Value of Public Parks – Learn about the environmental, social and economic value of public parks and their origins.

 Spa waters – Learn about the discovery of spa water in Cheltenham and why Pittville Pump Room was the centre of Joseph Pitt’s Pittville.

 Orienteering – Take the orienteering challenge and find all of 13 posts using the Pittville Park orienteering map.